School of Medicine

 Randall D. Cebul, MD, Director

-The mission of the Center for Health Care Research & Policy is to: 1) improve the health of the public by conducting research that improves access to health care, increases the quality and value of healthcare services, and informs health policy and practice; and 2) lead education and training programs that promote these goals.
+The mission of the Center for Health Care Research & Policy is to: 1) improve the health of the public by conducting research that improves access to health care, increases the quality and value of health care services, and informs health policy and practice; and 2) lead education and training programs that promote these goals.
 Formally established in 1994, the Center’s mission is carried out by a cross-disciplinary faculty who both lead and collaborate with other scholars in Northeast Ohio and beyond.
 A core faculty of 17 is extended by affiliated Senior Scholars throughout the university, assisted by an able staff and over 30 grant-supported research associates.
 The Center’s home at MetroHealth’s Rammelkamp Research and Education Building is an outstanding venue for collaborative research, mentoring of students and junior faculty, and cross-disciplinary seminars.

-The Center’s research and training focus in programmatic areas that reflect national health care priorities as well as high impact problems in adults.
+The Center’s research and training focuses in programmatic areas that reflect national health care priorities as well as high impact problems in adults.
 Center Programs pertain to chronic conditions, especially stroke, obesity and diabetes, and kidney disease.
 Programs are supported by methods units, including biostatistics and evaluation, health care decision making, and health economics and health policy.
 Research using clinical informatics capitalizes on growing institutional capacities in electronic medical records (EMR) and clinical decision support.
 Center faculty view Northeast Ohio as a laboratory for research, recognizing the national relevance of regional challenges and opportunities.
 For over four years, the Center has served as the administrative home for Better Health Greater Cleveland, an EMR-catalyzed initiative to measure, publicly report, and improve health outcomes for the region’s residents with chronic medical problems.
 Center faculty also assume leadership roles in federally-supported degree programs in Health Services Research and Clinical Investigation and teach in the core curriculum of the School of Medicine.

 Center for Medical Education